LAStools/LAStools/bin/las2tin_README.txt

   point cloud can be suppressed with the '-concavity 10' option.
   This will recursively remove all triangles with an edge length of 10 units that are adjacent to the boundary.
-The default is a concavity of 50.
+The default is a concavity of 50 meter.
 Use '-concavity 0' to disable this.
+The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.

   Closed breaklines can be supplied for hydro-enforcment of lakes, for example ('-lakes lakes.shp', '-lakes hydro.txt')